Veer119238738738273/CS4337_Project-1/devlog.md

 For this I want to figure out how to implement the tokenized decisions and the Whitespace Helpers.
 1) Tokenizer -- I will not build a complex tokenizer.
 I will work from a character list.
 This keeps changes small and easy to test.
 2) White Space -- I need a safe whitespace skipper for empty input.

+#10.20.2025 Time: 8:30 PM
+I forgot to add the main.rkt file so I went ahead and added it and I changed the mode.rkt file a little bit.
+I created main.rkt, added the language line, and wired a minimal main so I can run the file.
+I also went ahead and added the mode.rkt file and changed it up a little bit.
+It seems to be working since I tested it with:

+(define (main)
+  (displayln "All modules loaded successfully!"))
+(module+ main
+  (main))

+I ended up deleting it since it is no longer needed.
+Just to check to see if the mode is doing the task correctly (which it is)